![]() |

 To optimize the number of peripheral I/O functions for different device packages, it is possible to remap some alternate functions to some other pins.
 This is achieved by software, by programming the corresponding registers.

 This option can help you remap the peripherals io pins, so you don’t have to change so much in the PCB layout when you change the target microcontroller on the board.
 This can be extremely advantageous and ease the routing process.
-And help you move the high-speed signals away so as to reduce the noise level at certain parts.
+And helps you move the high-speed signals away so as to reduce the noise level at certain parts.

 STM32 GPIO Locking Mechanism

 The locking mechanism allows the IO configuration to be frozen.
-When the LOCK sequence has been applied on a port bit, it is no longer possible to modify the value of the port bit until the next reset.
+When the LOCK sequence has been applied to a port bit, it is no longer possible to modify the value of the port bit until the next reset.

 STM32 GPIO Configurations